Fume Hood vs Biosafety Cabinet2/3/2023

 Long, heavy-duty rubber gloves are attached to the cabinet in a gas-tight manner, allowing direct manipulation of materials isolated inside.
 This design ensures that the user's direct contact with hazardous materials is prevented while still allowing access.
 Although the gloves may restrict movement, the trade-off is on maximizing personal safety.

-NSF/ANSI 49: Design, Construction, Performance, and Field Certification of Biosafety Cabinetry is a standard that governs the design, construction, and performance of Class II (laminar flow) biosafety cabinets.
-The purpose of this standard is to ensure that biosafety cabinets provide personnel, product, and environmental protection, are durable and reliable, and are capable of being cleaned and decontaminated.
+NSF/ANSI 49: Design, Construction, Performance, and Field Certification of Biosafety Cabinetry is a comprehensive standard that dictates the specifics of design, construction, and performance of Class II (laminar flow) biosafety cabinets.
+The ultimate objective of this standard is to ensure that biosafety cabinets offer effective personnel, product, and environmental protection, demonstrate durability and reliability, and can be efficiently cleaned and decontaminated.

 Fume hoods and biosafety cabinets are designed to protect laboratory workers from hazardous materials.
 However, the type of protection provided by each is different.
 Fume hoods protect laboratory workers from inhaling toxic fumes and vapors from laboratory experiments or procedures.
 In contrast, biosafety cabinets are designed to protect laboratory workers from hazardous biological materials.
 Therefore, it is essential to choose the right type of equipment for a specific laboratory application to ensure the safety of the laboratory workers and the environment.